-PETALUMA

-As more science and Math classes are being offered in Petaluma, the Physics program recognizes the future need to offer more Physics classes at Petaluma campus.
-We currently offer a section of Physics 11 Fall and Spring Semester at Petaluma.
+PETALUMA -- As more science and Math classes are being offered in Petaluma, the Physics program recognizes the future need to offer more Physics classes at Petaluma campus.

 1.2 Program/Unit Context and Environmental Scan

 The chemistry program is staffed by energetic and dynamic individuals, dedicated to fulfilling our mission by providing a comprehensive program for transfer and CTE students.
 Although a relatively small percentage of our students go on to a bachelor's program in Chemistry, our program serves those pursuing degrees in the Life Sciences, Physical Sciences, Engineering, and pre-professional programs such as the medical, dental, and veterinary fields.
 Our Chemistry 60 course serves as an entry point for students who wish to enroll in the nursing and dental hygiene programs.
 We also have a basic skills course offering, Chem 100, which helps to prepare students for a transfer or CTE path that requires more advanced chemistry courses.